-In connection with the establishment of the previous \$15,000,000 facility in 2007, the Company issued six fully exercisable warrants to the lenders to purchase an aggregate of 50,331 shares of the Company's common stock at an exercise price of \$12.67 per share, expiring November 30, 2014.
+In connection with the establishment of the Company's \$15,000,000 credit facility with the Lenders in 2007, the Company issued six fully exercisable warrants to the Lenders to purchase an aggregate of 50,331 shares of the Company's common stock at an exercise price of \$12.67 per share, expiring November 30, 2014.
 The Company determined the fair value of these warrants to be \$474,000 under the Black-Scholes valuation model using the following assumptions: risk-free interest rate of 3.64%; dividend yield of 0.0%; expected volatility of 70.0%; and a contractual term of seven years.
-As of March 31, 2011, all warrants related to the Second Amendment were outstanding.
+As of September 30, 2012, all of these warrants were outstanding.

-In connection with the Restated Agreement, the Company issued three fully exercisable warrants to the lenders to purchase an aggregate of 254,793 shares of the Company's common stock at an exercise price of \$7.0645 per share, expiring June 18, 2017.
-The Company determined the relative fair value of these warrants to be \$1,237,000, using the Black-Scholes valuation model.
-The value of the warrants was recorded as a discount to the note payable, and will be amortized to interest expense over the expected term of the loan agreement.
+In connection with the Restated Agreement, the Company issued three fully exercisable warrants to the Lenders in June 2010 to purchase an aggregate of 254,793 shares of the Company's common stock at an exercise price of \$7.0645 per share, expiring June 18, 2017.
+The Company classified the warrants as equity and determined their relative fair value to be \$1,237,000, using the Black-Scholes valuation model.
+The value of the warrants was recorded as a discount to the loan and is currently being amortized to interest expense over the term of the Second Amended Agreement pursuant to the loan modification.
 The warrants were valued using the following assumptions: risk-free interest rate of 2.7%; dividend yield of 0.0%; expected volatility of 76.5%; and a contractual term of seven years.
-As of March 31, 2011, all warrants related to the Restated Agreement were outstanding.
+As of September 30, 2012, all warrants related to the Restated Agreement were outstanding.